 Now, as the friend and “official” Officiant of the couple’s “formal” ceremony, you will be able to perform the ceremony and sign the fancy souvenir Marriage Certificate after the ceremony.

 Q: Will working with Frank to Perform Your Friend’s Wedding cost less than hiring a professional Officiant?

 A: Probably not.
 This offering wasn’t created to be a discounted service.
 The Perform Your Friend’s Wedding Program was created to take the pressure off of the friend or relative who a couple has asked to be the person to preside over their wedding.
 If that was you, and you need help.
-This is a good place to start.
+Consultation with an active and experienced professional is a good place to start.

 Q: What is the process for working with Frank to craft and prepare me to Perform Your Friend's Wedding Ceremony?